pschumann4/cross_species_docking/README.md

 The PPS-align source code will need to be [downloaded](https://zhanggroup.org/PPS-align/download.html) and compiled.

+**NOTE:** To complie PPS-align, you will need the g++ compiler-driver installed.
+For Windows, you can use [MSYS2](https://www.msys2.org/), if you don't have one already.

 "PPSalign" will then need to be set as an environment variable in PATH to run the "ppsalign_loop.py" script.
+Otherwise, you can update the script directly by replacing the "PPSalign" variable with the path to the compiled PPS-align program.

 ### 4. Protein-Ligand Interaction Profiler (PLIP) Tool
 It is recommended that this is [installed](https://github.com/pharmai/plip) using conda: